indexdata/rfcs/text/0006-folio-distributed-vs-centralized-configration.md

 * differentiating configuration data and application data is not easy: are circulation rules configuration data or application data?

 A pure distributed configuration has the following drawbacks:
-* for centrally used configuration values, like locale settings, a owning module has to be found.
+* for centrally used configuration values, like locale settings, an owning module has to be found.
 It may not be intuitive finding out, which module holds these configurations.

 Therefore a distributed configuration with some exceptions has been considered.